ChaseStewart/AVR-Annoyatron/README.md

 ## Hardware
 * Order the board from a PCB manufacturer using the Board_Files
-* Order the parts from an electronics company using the BOM
+* Order the parts from an electronics company using `/Hardware/Annoyatron_v2_BOM.csv`
 * Assemble the PCB

 ## Software